How we behave

 Too Good To Go is an equal opportunity employer, committed to providing a safe, inclusive and respectful environment for all employees, free from all forms of discrimination, harassment, bullying and retaliation.

-We require all Waste Warriors to treat each other with dignity, courtesy and respect and prohibit conduct that does not fit with our values, behaviours and mission, and that may also damage our company, or be illegal.
+We require all Too Good To Go employees to treat each other with dignity, courtesy and respect and prohibit conduct that does not fit with our values, behaviours and mission, and that may also damage our company, or be illegal.

 The purpose of this policy